-The Group has four main operating segments: general trading and services, insurance, financing and hotel and restaurant operations.
-In identifying these operating segments, management generally follows the Group's service lines representing its main products and services.
+The Group has four main open, $\log se{\epsilon}$ conts: general trading and services, insurance, financing and hotel and restaurant open ions.
+In it tifying these operating segments, management generally follows the Group's service lines is resenting its main products and services.

-Each of these operating segments is managed separately as each requires different technologies, marketing approaches and other resources.
+Each of these operating segnants is managed separately as each requires different technologies, marketing approaches and other resources.
 All inter-segment transfers are carried out at cost.